dreamingfree09/secure-file-drop/docs/USAGE.md

 # Usage

-This document provides step-by-step examples for common workflows: logging in, creating a file record, uploading content, creating a download link, and downloading a file.
+This document provides step-by-step examples for common workflows: logging in, verifying session, creating a file record, uploading content, creating a download link, downloading a file, and logging out.

 > Note: the server expects authentication via a session cookie set by POST /login.
 All write actions require authentication.